 The second identity is trivial perturbation theory.
 The non-trivial statement is the first identity.
-To prove it, we remark that starting with (recall we construct from left to right) in no further contraction can be made.
-Therefore, we have to start with in the construct from left to right two, the only possibility is which when closed at the right end with cancel.
+To prove it, we remark that starting with (recall we construct from left to right)

+no further contraction can be made.
+Therefore, we have to start with the chain-length two, the only possibility is which when closed at the right end with \\\\\\ cancel.
 This completes the proof.